Our top pick for

 |Level of controversy||2|

-While Harley-Davidson's payout ratio might seem fairly standard, it's worth remembering that Harley-Davidson may be investing much of the rest of its net profits in future growth.
+While Harley-Davidson's payout ratio might seem low, this can signify that Harley-Davidson is investing more in its future growth.

 Harley-Davidson, Inc. manufactures and sells custom, cruiser, and touring motorcycles.
 The company operates in two segments, Motorcycles and Related Products and Financial Services.
-The Motorcycles and Related Products segment designs, manufactures, and sells on-road Harley-Davidson motorcycles, including cruiser, touring, standard, sportbike, and dual models, as well as motorcycle parts, accessories, general merchandise, and related services.
+The Motorcycles and Related Products segment designs, manufactures, and sells Harley-Davidson motorcycles, including cruiser, touring, standard, sportbike, and dual models, as well as motorcycle parts, accessories, general merchandise, and related services.
 This segment sells its products to retail customers through a network of independent dealers, as well as e-commerce channels in the United States, Canada, Latin America, Europe, the Middle East, Africa, and the Asia-Pacific.
 The Financial Services segment provides wholesale financing services, such as floorplan and open account financing of motorcycles, and parts and accessories; and retail financing services, including installment lending for the purchase of new and used Harley-Davidson motorcycles, as well as point-of-sale protection products comprising motorcycle insurance, extended service contracts, and motorcycle maintenance protection.
-This segment also licenses the Harley-Davidson brand to third-party financial institutions.
-The company was founded in 1903 and is based in Milwaukee, Wisconsin.
+This segment also licenses third-party financial institutions that issue credit cards bearing the Harley-Davidson brand.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.